Series 1 - Episode 6

 - The biggest piece of new information from this episode is we see a very young Patricia Haines (sans makeup), straight out of repertory theatre, playing the dying and dead Katrina Sandor.
 No surprise she gets no credit, she only says one word.
 She had three billed television performances before this, all of them bit parts.
 (This is yet to be absolutely confirmed but it seems pretty conclusive from her extreme close-up).

-- Nadja Regin appears in the TV Times listed for the part of Anna Danilov; many guides claim it is her playing the drowned Katrina Sandor but it seems unlikely that she would have a non-speaking rôle in 1961.
-It seems more likely, as with several other episodes in the first year, that the actor was replaced during rehearsals and, with the two week lead time for TV Times listing, it could not be corrected in time.
+- Nadja Regin appears in the TV Times listed for the part of Anna Danilov; many guides claim it is her playing the drowned Katrina Sandor but it seems likely, as with several other episodes in the first year, that the actor was replaced during rehearsals and, with the two week lead time for TV Times listings, it could not be corrected in time.
+The TV Times was published on Fridays, and covered the following Sunday-Saturday episodes, so was aways on news stands 8 days before the episode went to air.

 - Ian Gardiner (the policeman) is famous for playing the part of "Reginald Molehusband" in a government public information film about reverse parking, now lost from the archives.